This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA.

 Now we are having even more fun with trade.
 Now everyone knows what a supply chain is.
 Excuse me; everyone now knows what a supply chain ISSUE is.
 Indeed.
 How many cargo ships are sitting in the Pacific Ocean?
 And at what cost to get the goods now?

-The bottlenecks in the supply chain will (eventually) work themselves out.
+The bottlenecks in the supply chain are slowly working themselves out.
 Companies won’t necessarily bring a lot of the work back to the U.S. They will however figure out ways to get their supply chains shorter and products closer to their customers.

 Back then we said, “There will be a recession.
 There always is.
 Plan accordingly.
 There were a ton of lessons learned from the The Great Recession.
 Perhaps the most important lesson is that the sequence of returns really matters.”